Bat Flight Program

 Besides the risks to the bats, it is very difficult to get good quality photos of a bat flight under any circumstances, and the risks simply aren't worth the results that most visitors get.
 Photography or other filming at bat flight may be done under a special use permit obtained from the park at least two weeks in advance.

-Spaces to accommodate people using wheelchairs are located at the entrance to the amphitheater.
+Is there room for wheelchairs at bat flight?
+Spaces to accommodate wheelchairs are located at the entrance to the amphitheater.
 Restrooms are available and fully accessible.